ManuGithubSteam/Surface3ProArch/README.md

 `HandleLidSwitch=poweroff`

-`HandlePowerKey=poweroff`

-So you can lock the Tablet (not with Gnome) with the Type Cover and power it down when you Press the Power button.
+So you can power down the Tablet with the Type Cover closeing.

-__NOTE:__ There is a Gnome Setting in "Power" Menu that needs to be changed as well!
-Gnome does not honor the "lock" setting :-(

 ## Install GDM